lrndrs/lrndrs/README.md

-- 👋 Hi, I’m Laura Endres.
-I am PhD student in Climate Geology working with Stalagmites
+- 👋 Hi, I’m Laura.
+I am PhD student in Climate Geology at ETH Zurich working with Stalagmites and Climate models on abrupt past events.
-- 👀 I’m interested in R,python
+- 👀 I’m interested in R, Python
-- 🌱 I’m currently learning to program Proxy System Models (PSM)
+- 🌱 I’m currently learning more about Python, HPC and the climate model HadCM3
-- 💞️ I’m looking to collaborate on Proxy System Models (PSM)
+- 💞️ I’m looking to collaborate on Speleothems, Proxy System Models (PSM), Data model comparison for Proxy and Climate Model Data.

 <!---